bhoogeboom/mendix-PivotTableWebWidget-color/README.md

 # Entity to use
 Because non persistent entities are kept in the client state, these are not the preferred way when using a datasource.
 It is best to use persistent entities and make sure the objects are committed.

-However, existing implementations of this widget probably use non-persistent entities because that was the preferred way for Mendix 4 thru 6.
+However, implementations using the old widget probably use non-persistent entities because that was the preferred way for Mendix before release 7.

 Especially when using non-persistent entities it is best to use a web service rather than a datasource because the web service does not return Mendix objects but only JSON data.

 # The Data changed date attribute
 Pluggable widgets are rendered **really** often due to the way React works.
-Clicking buttons, conditional visibility elsewhere on the page, changing the contect object or opening a popup are examples.
+Clicking buttons, conditional visibility elsewhere on the page, changing the context object or opening a popup are examples.

 To prevent lots of unnecessary server roundtrips, the widget will only reload the data when the value of the data changed date attribute changes.
 So whenever you want the widget to refresh, set the attribute to current date/time in your microflow.
+When the date did not change, the widget will just render the data loaded in a previous render.

 # Migrating from the old pivot table widget
 Migration depends on whether you currently use persistent data directly in the widget.